theship/jubu_site/docs/resume/index.md

     For a detailed view of my endeavors, see my [linkedin.com/in/jburdekin](https://www.linkedin.com/in/jburdekin/){:target="_blank"} profile.

-Experienced technologist and strategic leader with a proven track record in product documentation, developer relations, and technical leadership across industry-leading organizations.
+Experienced technologist and strategic leader with a proven track record in product documentation, developer relations, and technical design across industry-leading organizations.
 Adept at managing teams, advocating for content, and fostering cross-functional collaboration while driving innovation and operational excellence.

 ## Experience